FOREX -Dollar gains against sterling on Brexit worries, U.S. growth bets

 NEW YORK, Dec 28 (Reuters) - The U.S. dollar hit its highest level in two months against the sterling on Wednesday on concerns over next year's Brexit negotiations, while expectations of higher U.S. economic growth also underpinned the greenback.

 Sterling fell as much as 0.5 percent to a session low of $1.2201, its weakest since Oct.
 31. Britain faces uncertainty next year over Brexit negotiations.
-In October, Prime Minister Theresa May said she would trigger the process to leave the European Union by the end of March.
+In October, Prime Minister Theresa May said she would trigger the process to leave the EU by the end of March.

 Expectations that U.S. President-elect Donald Trump's incoming administration would boost U.S. growth through fiscal stimulus also continued to bolster the dollar.

+Merk said the challenges in Britain were not going away given the Brexit talks, and that "doesn't bode well for sterling."

-The euro fell as much as 0.8 percent against the dollar to an eight-day low of $1.0372.
-Against the Japanese currency, the dollar was last down 0.15 percent at 117.21 yen , slipping from an earlier six-day high of 117.81.
+The euro fell about 0.7 percent against the dollar to a one-week low of $1.0385, while the dollar rose about 0.4 percent against the yen to a six-day high of 117.81 yen.

 Some analysts said another source of euro weakness was the rise in the European Central Bank's estimates of how much additional capital will be needed to prop up Italian bank Monte dei Paschi di Siena.